Darnxd/Image-Encryption-Tool-using-Python/README.md

 📌 Why I Built This

-My curiosity about how images store data and how we can manipulate pixel values grew as I studied Python and cybersecurity concepts
+My curiosity about how images store data and how we can manipulate pixel values grew as I studied Python and cybersecurity concepts.

 This small project was created to teach you how to process images, manipulate pixels, and comprehend how encryption-like logic functions in pictures.